stefanvstein/testify/README.md

 `eval-all` evaluates all forms in namespace in another tear-off namespace.
 All vars are available, including private, except that they belong to the new temporary tear-off namespace.
 The tear-off is removed after each test-comment.
 The whole namespace is evaluated before test-comments are evaluated.
 The test-comment is simply a comment during initial evaluation.

+*Var `a` is not present in namespace project.testcase, when using `eval-as-use` or `eval-all` as it is placed in the tear-off namespace*

 Since these tests are automated, any exception thrown will stop the process.
 All remaining test-comments will be ignored up on a thrown exception.

-A test-case can easily use clojure.test/is to verify facts along the way, and the above eval- functions can be called withing a deftest.
+A test-case can easily use clojure.test/is to verify facts along the way.
+The above eval- functions can obviously be called withing a deftest.

 ```clojure
 (ns project.testcase